jdkloe/pybufr-ecmwf/docs/USAGE.md

 A conversion to the new ECMWF ecCodes bufr tables may be provided in a future version of this module.

+higher level interface:

+... [to be written] ...

+currently only the intermediate level interface is fully implemented.
 An example tool to demonstrate how to create a set of BUFR tables from scratch, and another tool that uses these tables for encoding:
 -create_bufr_tables.py